.

 Too many people know too little about the music of the American Shakers.

-Information on the web and in some books about the Shakers sometimes have incorrect information about their music.
+Information on the web and in some books about the Shakers sometimes has incorrect information about their music.

 One of the most common errors is assuming that all Shaker music is anonymous.
 That is incorrect.